ashishekka97/k8/README.md

    git clone https://github.com/ashishekka97/k8.git
    cd k8
    ```

 2. **Build Kate:**

-   Open the project in IntelliJ Idea.
+   Open the project in [IntelliJ IDEA](https://www.jetbrains.com/idea/) to trigger the build process through `gradle`.
-   Once opened, the gradle sync will start.
-After the sync is successful, you should automatically get run configurations
-   for `andorid`, `desktop` and `web`.
+   Once `gradle` build is successful, you should automatically get run configurations for `andorid`, `desktop` and `web`.

-   In order to build for `iOS`, you must have a Mac setup with XCode installed.
-This is mandate from Apple.
+   In order to build for `ios`, you must have a Mac setup with [XCode](https://developer.apple.com/xcode/) installed.
-   Open the `iosApp` module in XCode to automatically trigger the build process.
-Else you can trigger it manually from menu.
+   Open the `ios` module in XCode to automatically trigger the build process.

-   You must build the project in IntelliJ first before jumping to XCode, as IntelliJ will run the corresponding gradle
+   > You must build the project through `gradle` in the Intellij IDEA first before jumping to XCode, as IntelliJ will run
-   build files to produce `pods` and other dependencies for `iOS`.
+   > the corresponding `gradle` build files to produce `pods` and other dependencies for `ios`.

 3. **Download Chip8 ROMs:**

    You'll need Chip8 ROMs to run with the emulator.
 These ROMs contain the programs and games you want to emulate.
+You
-You can find a variety of Chip8 ROMs on the internet.
+   can find a variety of Chip8 ROMs on the internet.
 Place them in a directory accessible to the emulator. `android`
    comes with a bunch of inbuilt rom files.

 4. **Run Kate:**

    Select the run configuration from `android`, `desktop` and `web` in IntelliJ and click Run.
-    For `iOS`, just click run from XCode.
+   For `ios`, just click run from XCode.

 ## Usage

-The usage of k8 is straightforward.
+The usage of Kate is straightforward.
 You load a Chip8 ROM file using the inbuilt file picker,
 and the emulator provides a virtual environment in which the ROM can run.
 Use the controls mentioned below to interact
 with the emulator.